MSchmidtCrans/Smoelenboek-3.0/README.md

 5. Publish on GitHub

-New Branch 'adding backend with data':
+New Branch 'Use backend to pull index card data':

 1. Create test .txt file -DONE-